-- Consumers who are voluntarily switching from one Medicare Supplement Insurance company to another are generally not entitled to Guaranteed Issue. - Consumers who switch from a Medicare Advantage Plan to a Medicare Supplement Insurance Plan are sometimes, but not always, entitled to Guaranteed Issue.
+- Consumers who are voluntarily switching from one Medicare Supplement Plan to another are generally not entitled to Guaranteed Issue. - Consumers who switch from a Medicare Advantage Plan to a Medicare Supplement Plan are sometimes, but not always, entitled to guaranteed issue.